alperbek/CarND-Vehicle-Detection/VehicleDetectionandTracking/VehicleDetectionandTracking.md

     - Since the same scaling on the training phase is required on the inference stage also, features are scaled.
     - By using features, a prediction is made (car or noncar)
     - If the prediction is 1 (car), a rectangle is drawn (with a correct scale) and heatmap is updated.

+In class SearchParameters,these parameters are defined:
+    - scale: This is where the size of the sliding windows is defined.
+Scaling the image with a constant and using (64, 64) sized windows basically changes the "sliding window size".
+Let us call the scaled window are as "effective area".
+64x64 sized windows (when the scale is 1) are small for the test images and the video, and they are struggling to see the "big picture".
+To overcome this, 1.4 is selected as the scale, and this selection is made by general computer vision intuition and trial-error.
+Scales bigger than 1.7 was giving too large windows and introduced more errors.
+Also, scales smaller than 1.2 was poor on performance both in terms of quality and speed.
+So, 1.4 is ended up as a good scale.
+    - cell_per_step : Instead of defining the window overlap directly, step counts of the windows are defined by specifying what size of slide per step (in terms of cells) are to be done.
+When the cell_per_step is low (for example, 1), occurence of false positives are increased.
+But also, heatmap thresholding becomes easier since the cars are classified more "strongly" (more window overlaps on cars).
+So, I decided on a low cell_per_step parameter.
+    - ystart and ystop: These are defined according to two goals:
+        - Making the sliding window search only in the region of interest, so having a faster operation
+        - Reducing the amount of false positives by detecting irrelevant parts such as trees as cars.

 ```python